cyrus2281/gitBranchTool/README.md

 [![GitHub issues](https://img.shields.io/github/issues/cyrus2281/gitBranchTool?color=red)](https://github.com/cyrus2281/gitBranchTool/issues)
 [![GitHub stars](https://img.shields.io/github/stars/cyrus2281/gitBranchTool?style=social)](https://github.com/cyrus2281/gitBranchTool/stargazers)

-**Tested and supported on: Bash, ZSH, and Git Bash**

 > A bash tool to facilitate managing git branches with long cryptic names with aliases

-The `gitBranchTool.sh` bash script adds `g` command to your terminal.
-This command provides additional functionalities around working with *git* branches.
+The `gitBranchTool`, `g`, command provides additional functionalities around working with *git* branches.

 If you frequently work with long branch names that include developer names, project names, issue numbers, and etc this tool is for you.
 With `gitBranchTool` or `g`, you'll be able to assign **alias names** for **each branch**.